Passeriformes / Tichodromidae / Tichodroma

 Culture

-Also known as the red-winged wall creeper.
-The genus name Tichodroma derives from Ancient Greek teikhos (wall) and dromos (runner).
-The specific name muraria is Medieval Latin for 'of walls', from Latin murus (wall).
+The genus name Tichodroma comes from Ancient Greek teikhos (wall) and dromos (runner).
+The specific name muraria is Medieval Latin for 'of walls'.
+Alternatively known as the red-winged wall creeper.

 Source: Wikipedia · CC BY-SA 3.0